edelgrace/blog/content/post/2013-02-19-reading-week-aka-im-reading-week.md

   - Life

 ---
 I went to the library last Saturday!
 Quite fitting because it is reading week at university.
-I'm probably the only one who takes the "reading" in reading week seriously&#8230; Anyway, here is my library haul this week in order of the books I remember first:
+I'm probably the only one who takes the "reading" in reading week seriously...
+Anyway, here is my library haul this week in order of the books I remember first:

   * French Milk by Lucy Knisley
     I'm always a sucker for personal memoir-like graphic novels.
 The cover is just too charming to not want to read it!